SCRN Exam - Stroke Certified Registered Nurse

 Eligibility Requirements

-Candidates must have a current, unrestricted RN license in the U.S., Canada, or U.S. territories, or meet equivalent international licensure requirements verified by CGFNS, WES, or ERES.
+SCRN candidates must hold a current, unrestricted RN license in the U.S., Canada, or U.S. territories, or meet equivalent international licensure requirements verified by CGFNS, WES, or ERES.
 Licensure verification and an audit are required.
-Additionally, candidates must have at least one year (2,080 hours) of full-time stroke nursing experience within the past three years, either in direct patient care or indirect roles such as research, consultation, education, or administration.
+Candidates must also have at least one year (2,080 hours) of full-time stroke nursing experience within the past three years, in either direct patient care or indirect roles such as research, consultation, education, or administration.

 Completion Time